-Even though I have quite a lot of gadgets and limited storage, everything is neat and tidy and is easy to find.
-The kitchen counters totally clutter free and only have the kettle sitting out, unless my other half has been using the kitchen!
+Even though I have a few gadgets and limited storage, everything is neat, tidy, and is easy to find.
+The kitchen counters are clutter-free.

-As you go through my list of things you will notice that I don’t have hundreds of things I don’t use, this is the key to staying organised.
+If you look through my list of kitchen utensils, you will notice that I don’t have hundreds of things I don’t use.
+Most of my belongings are multi-functional.

-When I open my kitchen drawer, I only have one knife to choose from, and I know exactly where it is, I don’t need to rummage through a drawer full of unused stuff to find my favourite knife.
+When I open my kitchen drawer, I only have one knife to choose from, and I know exactly where it is.
+I don’t need to rummage through a drawer full of unused stuff to find my favorite knife.

 - Get rid of:

-Cookery books (unless used frequently, then please store on the bookcase with other books) to discover how to declutter cookery books read this post
+✔️ Cookery books (unless used frequently, then please store on the bookcase with other books) to discover how to declutter cookery books read this post

 - Clean the kitchen thoroughly.